-18 Project name Investigating genes which could be involved in Parkinson's (G-2304)
+Investigating genes which could be involved in Parkinson's (G-2304)

-Lead researcher Dr Kathryn Bowles
+Dr Kathryn Bowles

-Start and end date December 2023 to June 2026
+December 2023 to June 2026

-Location University of Edinburgh
+University of Edinburgh

-Cost £213,263
+£213,263

 Comparing differences in genes between people with and without Parkinson's can help identify clues that could be linked to the development of Parkinson's.
 By doing this, Kathryn and her team identified that people with Parkinson's had much fewer copies of a gene called LRRC37A2 than those without the condition.